hansemro/kc1-linux/README.md

 Disclaimer: Your warranty is now void (if not already) and I am not responsible for any incurred damages.
 For assistance, reach out or submit an issue.

-Documentation for bringing up mainline Linux on First Generation Kindle Fire tablet (also known as Otter or KC1).
+This repo contains documentation for bringing up mainline Linux on First Generation Kindle Fire tablet (also known as Otter or KC1).

 Status
 ======